jrothbaum/stata_parquet_io/README.md

 ## Technical Details

 This package uses a plugin based on the *blazingly-fast* (as required for all Rust packages, but also true in at least this case) [Polars](https://github.com/pola-rs/polars) library to handle Parquet files efficiently.
-Polars developed by [Ritchie Vink](https://www.ritchievink.com/) and many others.
+Polars is being developed by [Ritchie Vink](https://www.ritchievink.com/) and many others.

+## Limitations
+Right now, there is no support for long strings (> 2045 characters) or binary data.
+This is a limitation of the Stata C plugin architecture.
+It has no support for assigning to them and any workaround is too complicated or slow to be worth implementing now.
+At some point, I may use readstat and IO to save a skinny file to merge 1:1 using _n on to the data using the [polars_readstat](https://github.com/jrothbaum/polars_readstat) ffi bindings to [readstat](https://github.com/WizardMac/ReadStat).
+However, I haven't even started with writing files in that library and I don't plan to anytime soon.

 ## Benchmarks
-This was run on my computer, with the following specs (and reading the data from an external SSD):<br>
+This was run on my computer, with the following specs:<br>
 CPU: AMD Ryzen 7 8845HS w/ Radeon 780M Graphics<br>
 Cores: 16<br>
 RAM: 14Gi<br>
-OS: Linux Mint 22<br>
+OS: Windows 11<br>

 This is not intended to be a scientific benchmark, see the code below.